diego898/diego898.github.io/toi.md

+---
+layout: page
+title: Topics of Interest
+---

 # Topics of Interest
 These are some (contiously updated) notes/resources on the topics/concepts that I find intellectually stimulating.

 ## Algorithmic Information Theory